Tyagi-Gaurav/python-practice/oanda_algo_trading/notes/Readme.md

     * Take profit when buying and price moves above a value
     * Stop Loss when price goes below a certain price

+# Trading Times
+* Forex:
+* Oil:

+# Closing Price v Adjusted Price
+While the closing price simply refers to the cost of shares at the end of the day, the adjusted closing price takes dividends, stock splits, and new stock offerings into account.
+The adjusted closing price is a more accurate indicator of stock value since it starts where the closing price finishes.
+Adjusted closing price takes into account corporate actions that can affect a stock's price after the market closes.

 # Market paring
 * Market pare rate cuts refer to a situation where investors, traders, or market analysts reduce their expectations for future interest rate cuts by central banks.